-And if they are already reading, send them to World Book Kids.
+If they are already reading, send them to Britannica Library Editionopens a new window.
+From there, they can go right to the Children's portal.
 This is where you’ll start to see chunks of text about any research topic, and it also has games and puzzles.
-There are tons of features to help a young elementary-aged researcher get started on a project, including a whole section of step-by-step science experiments.
-If your young reader is better at Spanish, they can use Enciclopedia Estudiantil Hallazgos, too!
-And if they need a general information resource but can’t use an encyclopedia, they can find similar results in Kids Infobits Library, which can be translated into twelve languages.
+There are tons of features to help a young elementary-aged researcher get started on a project.
+If your young reader is better at Spanish or another language, it's easy to translate any page right there in the article.
+Or they can use Enciclopedia Britannica Escolaropens a new window, which is completely in Spanish!
+And if they need a general information resource but can’t use an encyclopedia, they can find similar results in Kids Infobits Libraryopens a new window, which can be translated into twelve languages.

 Some other good resources to know:

-Similar to the science projects section of World Book Kids, Science Buddies is a free website with science project guides and other science information directed primarily at elementary- and middle school-aged kids.
+Similar to the science projects section of World Book Kids, Science Buddiesopens a new window is a free website with science project guides and other science information directed primarily at elementary- and middle school-aged kids.

 Need homework help?
-Brainfuse is a site where anyone can connect to an online tutor, whether they are in kindergarten or college.
+Brainfuseopens a new window is a site where anyone can connect to an online tutor, whether they are in kindergarten or college.
 Every day, from 2-11pm, tutors are available to work with kids in most subjects.

 Taking an entrance exam for a special high school or need to take the Independent Schools Entrance Exam?
-Check out Testing and Education Reference Center.
+Check out Testing and Education Reference Centeropens a new window.

-If you’re looking for fun things to read, especially for younger people who could benefit from digital read-along books, try out ABCMouse (only available in the library) and Tumble Book Library.
+If you’re looking for fun things to read, especially for younger people who could benefit from digital read-along books, try out ABCMouseopens a new window (only available in the library) and Tumble Book Libraryopens a new window.
 Tumble Book Library also has chapter books and novels for tweens and young teens.
 Everything here is available for your use anytime; no checkout necessary!

 For more, see what’s available here:

-Overdrive Kids - single use, checked out ebooks and audiobooks for younger readers.
+Overdrive Kidsopens a new window - single use, checked out ebooks and audiobooks for younger readers.

-RB Digital Magazines for Kids - read complete magazines like Highlights and Cricket, either in your browser or downloaded onto a device.
+RBdigital Magazines for Kidsopens a new window - read complete magazines like Highlights and Cricket, either in your browser or downloaded onto a device.